wheatstalk/cdk-intrinsic-validator/README.md

 ## Execute Puppeteer tests on every deployment

-You can execute functional tests with Puppeteer on every build.
-To accomplish this, you simply run a large Fargate task.
-Puppeteer runs Chromium, so it needs many resources and has some specific requirements of its execution.
+To run Puppeteer-based tests on every deployment, you can run Puppeteer in a Fargate task.
+Puppeteer runs Chromium, so it needs many resources and has some specific requirements.

-The example below (and in [examples/puppeteer][1]) shows how you can use Jest to orchestrate your Puppeteer tests:
+The example below (and in [examples/puppeteer][1]) shows how you can use Jest to orchestrate your Puppeteer tests on every stack deployment:

 <!-- <macro exec="lit-snip ./test/integ/integ.fargate-puppeteer.lit.ts"> -->
 ```ts